TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

   `Guardian and Observer Styleguide <https://www.theguardian.com/guardian-observer-style-guide-c>`__, look under capital.
   Note that these are British publications and we use American spelling.
-* "When referring to GUI elements, match the capitalization used in the interface.", see `IBM developerWorks editorial style guide
+* *"When referring to GUI elements, match the capitalization used in the interface."*, see `IBM developerWorks editorial style guide
   <https://www.ibm.com/developerworks/library/styleguidelines/index.html>`__
 * `Stackexchange: Proper capitalization of commonly used acronyms